 In this paper, we take the quantum optimal transport concept developed by De Palma and Trevisan \cite{DPT-AHP, DPT-lecture-notes} as starting point, and consider a non-quadratic generalization of the transport problem introduced there, which we proposed recently in \cite{BPTV-p-Wass}.
 We consider a linear relaxation of this latter transport problem and prove strong Kantorovich duality for it with an appropriate dual problem.
 When proving the duality, we will follow the approach of Caglioti, Golse, and Paul \cite{CagliotiGolsePaul-towardsqot, GolseTPaul-pseudometrics} (see also \cite[Section 4.3]{Golse-lecture-notes}), which partially relies on ideas from the proof of the classical Kantorovich duality (see, e.g., \cite[Theorem 1.3]{Villani1}).
 As an application, we determine optimal solutions of both the primal and the dual problem using this duality in the case of quantum bits and distinguished cost operators, with certain restrictions on the states involved.
-Finally, we use this information on optimal solutions to give an analytical proof of the triangle inequality for the induced quantum Wasserstein divergences.
+Finally, keeping the same restrictions regarding the states involved, we use this information on optimal solutions to give an analytical proof of the triangle inequality even for the square of the induced quantum Wasserstein divergences.